Dhilan100/Hollywood-Movie-Analysis/README.md

 # Data Anaysis using R and Power BI
-Using Hollywood Movie csv to showcase explorating and cleaning with R in RStudio and visualising the data in PowerBI dashboards
+Using Hollywood Movie csv to showcase exploring and cleaning with R in RStudio and visualising the data in PowerBI dashboards

 ## Techniques Used in R